News & Publications

 However, there is a better way.

-- the first name, last name, and speciality of any intended recipient(s)
+- the first name, last name, and specialty of any intended recipient(s)

 This tip and a few other ones are in the new provincial dictation manual.